CompPhysics/ComputationalPhysics/README.md

 2. Two hours of laboratory sessions for work on computational projects for each group.
 Due to social distancing, at most 15 participants can attend.
 There will  also be fully digital laboratory sessions for those who cannot attend physically;
 3. Three projects which are graded and count 1/3 each of the final grade, five projects in total;
 4. The course is offered as  FYS4150 (Master of Science level) and  FYS3150 (senior undergraduate level);
 5. We use Piazza for course communication, a special link on how to register to Piazza can be found at the official University of Oslo page for the course or just use the link here https://piazza.com/uio.no/fall2020/fys3150.
-Slack is also used for course communication.
-The Slack link is https://compphysicsuio.slack.com ;
+We use Canvas at UiO for delivery of projects;
-6. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
+6. Videos of teaching material are available via the links below here;
 7. Weekly emails with summary of activities will be mailed to all participants;

 ## Grading